Measure rigidity of synthetic lower Ricci curvature bound on Riemannian manifolds: Introduction

 At last, we remark that most of the measure rigidity results obtained in this paper are still true on Alexandrov spaces with bounded curvature, which can be proved in similar ways.
 Compared with previous results about curvature-dimension conditions with finite dimension, we use some new methods to deal with the infinite dimensional problem.
 We believe that these methods have potential applications on more general metric measure spaces.

 \textbf{Acknowledgement}: This research is part of a project which has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No. 637851).
 Part of Section \ref{section:ricci} had been finished when the author was supported by a postdoctoral fellowship from Hausdorff Center for Mathematics (HCM) in Bonn.
-The author thanks E.Milman and M.Kell for helpful discussions and comments.
+The author wants to thank E. Milman and M. Kell for helpful discussions and comments, also the anonymous referee for the valuable report which improved readability.